Your first line of defense against toilet leaks and overflows.

 |Continuous Flashes + Beeps||Flapper is stuck open or toilet is about to overflow||Shut off water to toilet immediately!!

-(Alerts don’t stop until problem is corrected, reset button is hit, or LeakAlertor battery dies).
+(Alert won’t stop until the problem is corrected or reset button is pressed.)

 LeakAlertor® 6000 Battery Replacement Instructions